Forum of Culture and Arts of Uzbekistan Foundation: Sports

-The main objective of the project is popularization of rhythmic gymnastics among children, especially in remote areas of the country, encouragement of young gymnasts to new sporting achievements, identification and support of top athletes, formation of the national youth team reserve, as well as the strengthening of friendly ties both between the regions and on the international level.
+The main objective of the project was popularization of rhythmic gymnastics among children, especially in remote areas of the country, encouragement of young gymnasts to new sporting achievements, identification and support of top athletes, formation of the national youth team reserve, as well as the strengthening of friendly ties both between the regions and on the international level.

-Competitions are held in open form, and participants are free to choose the format of their performance.
-There are virtually no restrictions on performances staging, the choice of article, music or costumes.
-Participants may perform both solo or in groups by age, as well as in mixed groups.
+Competitions were held in open form, and participants were free to choose the format of their performance, with virtually no restrictions on performances staging, the choice of article, music or costumes.
+Participants could perform both solo or in groups by age, as well as in mixed groups.